 Managing Land Search Operations (40 hours);

 Successfully pass the ASRC AO Training Course.
-Pass the written test
+Pass the written test.
+The passing score is 75 percent.

 Display knowledge, confidence and political competence in a practical examination given by an experienced AO selected by the ADC.
 This examination will include the candidate acting as AO in several simulated Alert scenarios involving varying complexities and complications of political, organizational and technical nature.